yanivnizan/knowledge-base/src/documents/docs/platforms/unity/Levelup_GettingStarted.html.md

 	badgeReward.Owned; // true
   ```

-* GatesList
+* `GatesList`

-> Note that currently a `GatesList` gate is automatically opened when sub-gates fulfill the `GatesList` requirement.
+  Note that currently a `GatesList` gate is automatically opened when its sub-gates fulfill the `GatesList` requirement.

   ```cs
   string recordGateId1 = "gates_list_record_gate_id1";